All Articles

 Insurance for barndominiums is more complicated.
 Since many barndos are mixed-use, such as home and work or storage space, traditional homeowners insurance may not cover it.

-Typically, barndo owners can get coverage ranging from the actual cash value of the property to replacement costs and extended value policies.
+Typically, barndo owners can get coverage ranging from actual cash value of the property to replacement costs and extended value policies.

 Different Texas barndominium loan options